DIKU-EDU/kudos/docs/kernel-overview.rst

 Most code explicitly concerning SMP support is found in the bootstrap code.
-Unlike in real systems, where usually only one processor starts at boot and it is up to it to start the other processors, in Yams *all* processors will start executing code simultaneously and at the same address (``0x80010000``).
+Unlike in real systems, where usually only one processor starts at boot and it is up to it to start the other processors, in YAMS *all* processors will start executing code simultaneously and at the same address (``0x80010000``).
 To handle this, each processor must "know" its own number, to facilitate code that branches to different locations based which CPU (otherwise all CPUs would be